 Near-surface seismic surveys estimate subsurface properties (for example, stiffness and depth to bedrock) from propagating acoustic energy: reflected, refracted, and/or surface waves.
 Often we can simply use a sledgehammer for the energy source, making acquisition in remote locations possible without the expense associated with explosives or heavy equipment.
-When explosive are used, we partner with a certified explosive handler to operate safely.
+For more energy when needed, we use a seismic shotgun.
+When explosives are needed, we partner with a certified explosive handler to operate safely.

 Logic Geophysics uses cutting-edge seismic survey systems from Geometrics and corresponding industry-leading interpretation software.
 A new development, a tool called the Atom, enables us to collect seismic data passively, thereby decreasing survey time and exposure for personnel.
 This system eliminates the need for traditional seismic cables, greatly reducing weight and therefore cost for deployments to remote locations.
 Combined with our extensive expertise in data processing and interpretation, these tools allow us to provide cost-effective surveys in minimal time to maximize your results!

 Applications - Seismic refraction and shear wave velocity profiles